Heaton Mersey: Railway

+History

-Heaton Mersey railway station, which was open from 1 January 1880 until 3 July 1961, was built by the Midland Railway and was situated on the line from Cheadle Heath to Manchester Central.
-The station was situated at the southern end of Station Road, which still exists.
-The extension to Station Road, connecting it to the western end of Craig Road so as to create access for residential development, runs parallel to the old track bed of the Midland line from Stockport Tiviot Dale.
+The suburb was once served by its own station; Heaton Mersey railway station was open between 1 January 1880 until 3 July 1961.
+It was built by the Midland Railway and was situated on the line from Cheadle Heath to Manchester Central.
+The station was situated in a cutting at the southern end of Station Road; it was demolished and filled-in shortly after its closure.
+The extension to Station Road, connecting it to the western end of Craig Road so as to create access for residential development, ran parallel to the old track bed of the Midland line from Stockport Tiviot Dale; this part of the route is now a footpath.

 Whilst nearly all of the original railway structure has long been removed, small sections of previous railway bridges remain.
-One structure exists where Vale road and Craig road meet and the former bridge section acts as a retaining wall.
+One structure exists where Vale Road and Craig Road meet and the former bridge section acts as a retaining wall.
 Two other sections can be seen either side of the River Mersey upstream of the weir and opposite the nearby farm.

-From January 1889 until 4 May 1968, there was a steam locomotive running shed named Heaton Mersey, coded 9F.
+From January 1889 until 4 May 1968, there was a steam locomotive depot named Heaton Mersey TMD, coded 9F.
 It lay on the north bank of the Mersey and was reached by a footbridge, still extant, leading from Gorsey Bank Road.

-Transport in Heaton Mersey today generally consists of local buses operated by Stagecoach Manchester and First Greater Manchester along the main thoroughfare, the A5145 Didsbury Road.
-Local buses allow for connections to Metrolink at East Didsbury, National Rail at East Didsbury and Stockport, and local buses at Stockport bus station.
-Bus 323 runs between Stockport and Heaton Mersey.
-Road connections are available via the A5145 to the A34 at Parrs Wood, and the A6 at Stockport.
-The M60 is also accessible at Junctions 1, 2 and 3.

 Education

-Schools include the primary schools: Tithe Barn, Didsbury Road, Mersey Vale and Saint Winifred's RC Primary School, famous for St Winifred's School Choir and chart hits in the 1980s, all rated Outstanding; other schools include Stella Maris School, an independent primary school, and St. John's Church of England, which are both rated Good.
-The local comprehensive is Priestnall School, formerly rated Outstanding, however dropping to a Requires Improvement in 2019.
-Pre-schools are Freshfield (rated Good), Didsbury Road and Mersey Vale.
+Schools include the primary schools: Tithe Barn, Didsbury Road, Mersey Vale and Saint Winifred's RC Primary School, famous for St Winifred's School Choir and chart hits in the 1980s, all rated outstanding; other schools include Stella Maris School, an independent primary school, and St. John's Church of England, which are both rated good.
+The local comprehensive is Priestnall School, formerly rated outstanding, however dropping to a requires improvement rating in 2019.
+Pre-schools are Freshfield (rated good), Didsbury Road and Mersey Vale.